 A contract asset balance occurs when an entity performs a service for a customer before the customer pays consideration or before payment is due, which would result in contract receivables or assets, respectively.
 A contract liability balance is an entity's obligation to transfer a service to a customer for which the entity has already received payment or for which payment is due from the customer.
 The Company's noninterest revenue streams, excluding some insurance commissions and fees, are largely based on transactional activity, or standard month-end revenue accruals such as asset management fees based on month-end market values.
 Receivables primarily consist of amounts due for insurance and wealth management services performed for which the Company's performance obligations have been fully satisfied.
-Receivables amounted to \$5.7 million and \$3.0 million at December 31, 2023, compared to \$6.1 million and \$2.5 million at December 31, 2022.
-Additionally, the Company had contract assets related to contingent income of \$2.8 million, and \$2.9 million, respectively, related to period end 2023, and 2022, and contract liabilities of \$1.9 million for year end 2023 and \$1.6 million for year end 2022.
+Consideration is often received immediately or shortly after the Company satisfies its performance obligation and revenue is recognized.
+The Company does not typically enter into long-term revenue contracts with customers, and therefore, does not experience significant contract balances.